 Marnie McBean is a twelve-time world and Olympic medalist and one of two Canadians to win three gold medals at the Summer Olympics.
 In 2002, the international rowing federation FISA recognized her outstanding career with their highest honour, the Thomas Keller Award.
 She worked with the Canadian Olympic Committee to mentor five Canadian Olympic teams, and she is a member and former governor of Canada’s Sports Hall of Fame, an officer of the Order of Canada, and a recipient of both the Governor General’s Meritorious Service Medal and the Queen Elizabeth II Diamond Jubilee Medal.
 Her first book is titled The Power of More: How Small Steps Can Help You Achieve Big Goals.

-Enjoy What You’re Reading?
+Like What You’re Reading?

-Fact-based journalism is our passion and your right.We feature Canadian voices and expertise on stories that travel beyond our shores, and we firmly believe that this reporting can change the world around us.
+We feature Canadian voices and expertise on stories that travel beyond our shores, and we firmly believe that this reporting can change the world around us.
 The Walrus covers it all with originality, depth, and thoughtfulness, bringing diverse perspectives to bear on essential conversations while setting the highest bar for fact-checking and rigour.